-When Kebele went through the legal process of evolving from a Housing Co-op to a Community Co-op registered with Co-Ops UK in late 2007/early 2008, it was necessary to complete a number of legal documents that included setting out it’s formal Aims & Objects etc. You can read here the formal Kebele Community Co-op mission statement, aims & objects (opens as a 2 page pdf) – kebelecoop_aims etc.
+When BASE went through the legal process of evolving from a housing co-op to a community co-op registered with Co-Ops UK in late 2007/early 2008, it was necessary to complete a number of legal documents that included setting out it’s formal Aims & Objects etc. You can read here the formal BASE Community Co-op mission statement, aims & objects (opens as a 2 page pdf) – kebelecoop_aims etc.

-At the same time, activists decided to write up some Core Principles to guide the way that Kebele was run, and to set out clearly it’s political position.
+At the same time, activists decided to write up some core principles to guide the way that BASE was run, and to set out clearly it’s political position.

-Kebele is therefore run on a number of core principles, which reflect the sort of world Kebele members want to see and help bring into reality.
-It is these principles which make Kebele a radical social centre.
+BASE is therefore run on a number of core principles, which reflect the sort of world BASE members want to see and help bring into reality.
+It is these principles which make BASE a radical social centre.
 Instead of waiting for that ever far away big moment of revolution, or for leaders and authorities to sort out our problems, we recognise that we can make fundamental changes here and now, in the ways we organise, communicate, interact and take action.
 This is the everyday revolution.
-Kebele aims to be a living example, albeit on a small scale, of other possibilities, based on the principles below:
+BASE aims to be a living example, albeit on a small scale, of other possibilities, based on the principles below: